JeffDeCola/my-go-examples/useful-tools-i-use/markdown-create-table-of-contents/README.md

 # markdown-create-table-of-contents example

-`markdown-create-table-of-contents` _is a example of parsing threw a markdown file to find the ## and create a table of contents for links of github.
-I used it at the beginning of my readme files._
+`markdown-create-table-of-contents` _is a example of parsing a markdown file to find ##, ### to create a table of contents (TOC) for links at github.
+I like to use a TOC it at the beginning of my readme files._

 tl;dr,